 How Much Does A CT Scan Cost?

-There are couple of factors that influence the cost of a CT scan.
+There are a couple of factors that influence the cost of a CT scan.
 It can be frustrating for a patient when a CT scan’s cost varies when looking at different diagnostic imaging centers or scans you had previously in the past.
 The best way to understand the cost fluctuations is by familiarizing yourself with the drivers of the cost.
 Here is what you should know.

 The Cost Breakdown Of A CT Scan

 Lastly, there are indirect costs that are factored into the cost of a CT scan.
 These indirect costs are called overhead.
-Overhead fees refer certain expenses such as the cost of the utility bills for the facility, lease expenses for the facility, and administrative efforts.
+Overhead fees refer to certain expenses such as the cost of the utility bills for the facility, lease expenses for the facility, and administrative efforts.
 Overhead fees are associated with the costs required to run the facility where the scan is being conducted.

 What Is The Average Cost Of A CT Scan?